 Zero carbon electricity

 Wind power generates electricity without any carbon pollution.
-Even when considering carbon emissions from manufacturing and construction associated with building wind farms, a typical wind turbine repays its “carbon footprint,” in six months or less.
+Even when considering carbon emissions from manufacturing and construction associated with building wind farms, a typical wind turbine repays its “carbon footprint,” in six months or less and provides carbon-free electrcity for the remainder of its 20 to 30 year lifespan.

 A peer-reviewed analysis by a Department of Energy lab found that wind energy produces 99.8 percent of the carbon emissions savings expected of a zero-emissions resource even when accounting for increased cycling of fossil generation to help integrate variable resources like wind.
 The study found that for a scenario with wind and solar providing 33 percent of electricity on the Western U.S. power system, one megawatt hour (MWh) of wind energy saves more than 1,190 pounds of carbon pollution on average, with those savings reduced by only 0.2 percent as a result of increased cycling of fossil-fired power plants.
 Other studies have confirmed these results.